Black, Toxic Snow Falling In Siberia Reportedly Caused By Coal Dust

 Photos on social media show homes, streets, playgrounds, and cars covered in very thick and dark-colored soot-like substances.
 The Russian media referred to some scenes as “post-apocalyptic.”

-According Ecodefense, the annual and frequent appearance of black snow has long-term effects on health, as the snow contains dangerous heavy metals like arsenic and mercury.
-In 2015, the organization found that residents in Kuzbass have an average life expectancy that is three to four years shorter than Russia’s national average (66 for men and 77 for women), The Guardian reported.
+According to Ecodefense, the annual and frequent appearance of black snow has longterm effects on health, as the snow contains dangerous heavy metals like arsenic and mercury.
+In 2015, the organization found that residents in Kuzbass have an average life expectancy that is three to four years shorter than Russia’s national average (66 for men and 77 for women), the Guardian reported.
 In addition, Kuzbass has seen an increase in cancer, child cerebral palsy, and tuberculosis.

 Russia is the leading supplier of British coal imports.
 In 2017, about 90 percent of 4.2 tons of coal were shipped to Britain from Kuzbass.